 #5 Ensuring a Secure Environment:

-Finally for setting up a remote workforce successfully, make sure there is secure way to connect to your environment.
-From a hardware standpoint, you can either provide team members with a corporate computer that can be locked down or access to a virtual desktop environment.
+Finally for setting up a remote workforce successfully, make sure there is a secure way to connect to your environment.
+From a hardware standpoint, you can either provide team members with a corporate computer that can be locked down or provide access to a virtual desktop environment.

 If team members have internal applications not available to the outside world, you may require a VPN to connect to those applications.